 As an introduction to this site and to assist you in navigating, this narrative and the internal back links here to address specific concerns you may have.
 I have tried to make this as easy as possible.
 If you would rather go through the menu items, please be my guest.
 If you have questions, please give my office a call.
 The narrative will breakdown the specific areas of practice and provides a brief synopsis of what is contained within the site.
 It is my hope that you find this helpful.

-As you can see from my menu, my primary areas of are Bankruptcy, Civil Litigation, Business and Corporate Law, Foreclosure Defense, Real Estate Law, Mediation, and Wills, Trusts, and Estates.
-I have offices in Stuart, Port St. Lucie and Jupiter.
+As you can see from my menu, my primary areas of practice are Bankruptcy, Civil Litigation, Business and Corporate Law, Foreclosure Defense, Real Estate Law, Mediation, and Wills, Trusts, and Estates.
+I have offices in Stuart, Port St. Lucie, and Jupiter.
 I have been an area resident for over 10 years.
 As a lawyer and a community member, I am in touch what happens in the area.
-I am on the Board of Directors and the Lawyer for St. Lucie Habitat for Humanity, which serves Port St. Lucie, Fort Pierce and all of St. Lucie County.
+I am on the Board of Directors of and am also the Lawyer for St. Lucie Habitat for Humanity, which serves Port St. Lucie, Fort Pierce, and all of St. Lucie County.

 This narrative is on-going in nature.
 I will continue to add sections as I add pages and videos detailing additional sections above.

 Bankruptcy: Chapter 7 Bankruptcy Lawyer Stuart, Port St. Lucie, and Jupiter FL